thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/elements-block/README.md

 1. Add your own favorite or copy another recipe from online and mark it up.
 You can also copy and paste the code you made so that you have multiple recipes that you must scroll to see all of them.

-1. Ensure that each recipe has a unique id value. (this will be used in the future)
+1. Ensure that each recipe has a unique id value. (this will be used in future bonuses)

-1. Mark your work as complete
+1. Mark your bonus work as complete

-## Bonus

-1. In your `/WIP/html` create a new file called  `class-outline.html`.

-1. Recreate the image from the slides with course information.

-1. Update the ingredients to use html entities for displaying 1/2 as a fraction.

-1. Practice!